Search Programs

 Demand & Career Outlook for Vet Techs in Arizona

 In Arizona, the future looks very bright for veterinary technicians.
-As proof of point, the Bureau of Labor Statistics (BLS 2021) projects a 15 percent increase nationally in job openings in this field between 2020 and 2030, much faster than the average anticipated growth for all occupations during that period (8 percent).
-With the expected addition of 17,100 positions for vet techs around the country, there are expected to be ample professional opportunities in this field in the coming decade.
+As proof of point, the Bureau of Labor Statistics (BLS 2024) projects a 19 percent increase nationally in job openings in this field between 2023 and 2033, much faster than the average anticipated growth for all occupations during that period (4 percent).
+With the expected addition of 24,300 positions for vet techs around the country, there is expected to be ample professional opportunities in this field in the coming decade.

-How Much Do Vet Techs in Nevada Make?
+How Much Do Vet Techs in Arizona Make?

 Vet techs in Arizona seek out employment in a wide range of environments such as animal clinics, veterinary hospitals, biomedical research facilities, universities, specialty practices (e.g., critical care, surgery, rehabilitation, small animal, etc.) clinics, humane societies, shelters, kennels, public health organizations, pet food companies, farms, and more.

-In addition to traditional job-hunting services such as Monster, Indeed, SimplyHired, Glassdoor, and LinkedIn, the Arizona Veterinary Medical Association (AzVMA) has an active job posting board with opportunities available at places such as Foothills Animal Hospital, Pima Medical Institute, and Arizona Agribusiness & Equine Center.
-Joining the National Association of Veterinary Technicians (NAVTA) may also confer professional benefits, including the ability to network with others in the field, access to an academic journal, and opportunities for continuing education.
+In addition to traditional job-hunting services such as Monster, Indeed, SimplyHired, Glassdoor, and LinkedIn, the Arizona Veterinary Medical Association (AzVMA) offers resources that include a career center where techs can customize their job search.
+Joining the National Association of Veterinary Technicians (NAVTA) may also confer professional benefits, including the ability to network with others in the field, access to an academic journal, opportunities for continuing education, and a nationwide job search board.

-Finally, to enhance their job prospects, some veterinary technicians choose to specialize in fields such as critical care, dermatology, exotic animal nursing, equine medicine, dentistry, anesthesia, clinical pathology, surgery, animal behavior, and other subfields.
+Finally, to enhance their job prospects, some veterinary technicians specialize in critical care, dermatology, exotic animal nursing, equine medicine, dentistry, anesthesia, clinical pathology, surgery, animal behavior, and other subfields.
 For a detailed examination of how to join these growing specialties, please visit the veterinary technician page.

 Accredited Veterinary Technician Programs in Arizona